Parent Rights and Responsibilities

 - The FSSD schools will educate school staff in working with parents.
-Some examples of this training will include the following: (1) how to reach out to, communicate with, and work with parents as equal partners; (2) implement and coordinate parent programs; (3) and build ties and foster collaboration between parents and the school; and (4) and provide an opportunity annually for staff to take a conversational Spanish class.
+Some examples of this training will include the following: (1) how to reach out to, communicate with, and work with parents as equal partners; (2) implement and coordinate parent programs; (3) build ties and foster collaboration between parents and the school; and (4) and provide an opportunity annually for staff to take a conversational Spanish class.

 - School related information on programs, meetings, events, workshops, and other activities will be sent to parents in a format and extent practicable and in a language the parents can understand.
 Blackboard Connect and social media will be used to provide verbal communication to all families.
 Blackboard Connect will be sent in English and Spanish.

 - Parents will be encouraged to be involved in the activities at their child’s school.
 Monthly newsletters (and calendars for elementary schools) will be sent home with each student to provide updates and details of upcoming activities (e.g., Family Nights, concerts, theater productions, sporting events, PTO gatherings and meetings, fundraising activities, and other parent events) throughout the school system.

-- The school system will promote parent involvement and community participation in programs for students receiving ELL students, migrant students, and students receiving special education and related services.
+- The school system will promote parent involvement and community participation in programs for students receiving ELL services, students experiencing homelessness, migrant students, and students receiving special education and related services.

 BUILDING CAPACITY OF SCHOOL STAFF